Central Bank of Ireland: Control of total credit

 Irish and the tendency to commercial and residential property bubbles has led to periods when Ireland's economy was over-leveraged and reliant on foreign capital.
 The ability of foreign capital to use Ireland's tax haven tools (IP–based BEPS tools, and Debt–based BEPS tools) to avoid Irish taxes, attracts further non-domestic credit.
 It has been shown that smaller countries with a high proportion of non–domestic capital are prone to severe credit cycles.
 To resolve this imbalance, in the post-2008 Irish economic downturn, Irish private-sector debt was transferred to Irish public-sector debt.
 The result is that Ireland is now one of the EU–28's most leveraged countries on a private and public sector basis (when measured GNI or per-Capita measures, to limit the distortion by Irish GDP).
-This means that the Irish State will not be able to bail out its banking system again for a considerable time.
+This level of indebtedness has led some observers to question the State’s capacity to finance another large‑scale banking rescue in the near term.

 During the 2008–2012 global credit crisis, reports showed Ireland's combined public and private sector credit as being the highest in the OECD (some reports added in IFSC SPV credit producing higher, but misleading, figures).
 In this regard, the Central Bank now tracks private and public credit in Ireland in its quarterly bulletins.
 Private credit is tracked on a credit-to-income ratio, while public sector credit is tracked on a debt-to-GNI* ratio.
 In addition, as part of the post-crisis reforms, the independent statutory body, the Irish Fiscal Advisory Council, also reports on Irish leverage (public and private) and its sustainability.
-It is still common to see other State bodies (e.g. NTMA and IDA Ireland) present the distorted, and misleading, Debt-to-GDP data in their reports.
+Some commentators have criticised other State bodies (e.g., NTMA and IDA Ireland) for continuing to present debt‑to‑GDP figures in their reports, arguing that these figures understate Ireland’s leverage because of GDP distortions.